 San Mateo Campground

 As we come to the end of our hike today at the San Mateo Campground, I would like to remind you that the original Panhe Village is about 2 more miles east of this location.

 Walking up the stairs, we come upon the San Mateo Campground Amphitheater, which is also the home to the Panhe Nature Trail kiosk.
 Here you can learn some valuable information to take with you on the trail.

 For instance, here we have information about surf fishing which is popular in this area.

-In this display, it shows how all of the California Missions connect via one inland route, that being El Camino Real- The Royal Road.
+This display shows how all of the California Missions connect via one inland route, El Camino Real- The Royal Road.

 Here is a little video that I took at the beginning of the Panhe Nature Trail, right after the San Mateo Campground Amphitheater.

 So there you have it!

 How did you enjoy the scenery?
 I feel so fortunate to live here!

 As I mentioned previously, the Panhe Nature Trail meets up with Trestles Beach Trail right across the street from the Trestles parking lot and will lead you straight to the beach.

 Please check back soon, as I will be showcasing this part of the trail as well.
 Here is a sneak peek of the ocean view!